All monkeys accounted for after staff discover hole cut in habitat at Dallas Zoo

 Thankfully, a second search was not necessary.
 All of the Langurs were still inside their habitat and did not appear to be harmed or in any danger.

-Police said they aren't sure whether the two incidents are related and that their investigation is ongoing.
+Police said they are not sure whether the two incidents - both under criminal investigation - are related.

+Meanwhile, throughout the day on Saturday visitors stopped by the clouded leopard exhibit to see Nova.

+"It's nice to see her back in her home and safe so we're happy to be here to see her again," said Erica Cansino, who lives in Dallas.

 for more features.